elastic/apm-agent-python/README.rst

-opbeat
+Opbeat
 ====================

 .. .. image:: https://secure.travis-ci.org/dcramer/opbeat.png?branch=master
 ..    :target: http://travis-ci.org/dcramer/opbeat

-opbeat is a Python client for `Opbeat <http://opbeat.com/>`_.
+This is a Python client for `Opbeat <http://opbeat.com/>`_.
 It provides full out-of-the-box support for many of the popular frameworks, including Django, and Flask. opbeat also includes drop-in support for any WSGI-compatible web application.

 Your application doesn't live on the web?
-No problem! opbeat is easy to use in any Python application.
+No problem!
+Opbeat is easy to use in any Python application.